ArctosDB/documentation-wiki/_documentation/attributes.markdown

 [`ctWeight_Units`](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctWeight_Units)

+## Attribute Units

-**Attribute Units:** Numeric Attributes have values expressed in units such as grams, millimeters, and years.
+Numeric Attributes have values expressed in units such as grams, millimeters, and years.
 Different Attributes are described in different units, so there are code tables for units of weight, length, and time.
 Numeric Attributes are assigned one of these